NJIT-CS490-SP21/project2-kjb45/README.md

 1. Had problems initially with socketio.
 Too many people were initially getting emits
 2. Had problems understanding on socket at first; quickly learned solutions for this though
 3. Had a hard time passing props to functions inside of Board.js -- had to add
-4. leaderboard only registers new user when the page is refreshed
+4. leaderboard only displays new user when the page is refreshed

 ## Problems
 1. There is technically no first player as of right now.
 Therefore the X player would have to play first